InspiryThemes/realhomes-docs/docs/dashboard.md

 # Dashboard

-Introducing Members (User/Agent) Dashboard template in version 3.12 to manage(add,edit,remove) properties, favorites, profile information and membership subscriptions.

-This new dashboard will be common for both variations and is a replacement for existing templates ( Submit Property, My Properties, Edit Profile, Favorites and Memberships ).
+We have introduced **Dashboard** template in RealHomes **Version 3.12.0**.
+It provides a professionally designed interface to covers following functionalities.

+1. User Frontend Property Submission
+2. Management of Submitted Properties
+3. User's Profile Information Management
+4. User's Favorite Properties Management
+5. User's Membership subscription and payments.

+This new **Dashboard** template is **common for all design variations** and all future functionality related to members will be introduced as part of it.

+## Deprecated Templates

+Introduction of this new **Dashboard** template comes with **deprecation** of some existing templates which are listed below.

+1. Submit Property Template
+2. My Properties Template
+3. Edit Profile Template
+4. Memberships Plans Template
+5. Favorites Template

-So these existing templates are deprecated as all future functionality will be introduced within this new Members Dashboard.
+So, Stop using above templates and use **Dashboard* template instead as all future development will be focused around it.

+!!! info "For any Assistance"
+    Kindly register at our [support website](https://support.inspirythemes.com/login-register/) and [ask your question](https://support.inspirythemes.com/ask-question/) over there.
+So that our support team can assist you.

 ## Setup Dashboard

 There are only two steps required to setup dashboard page.

-### 1 - Add Dashboard Page
+### Step 1.
+Creating Dashboard Page

 !!! note
-    If you have imported the demo contents XML then this page is already created.
+    If you have imported the demo contents then this page might already exist.

 Go to **WordPress Dashboard → Pages → Add New**